rar0n/sd-webui-negative-embeddings-queue-helper/README.md

    + I suggest to use **Use Custom Embeddings path** (Depending how many embeddings you have or your folder structure)
       + Paste in your folder path of the category of Embeddings you want to test / use.
 4. Find the **Embeddings** section below.
+   + At least one Embeddings folder has to be selected first for the Embeddings section to show up.
-   + If you've got a lot of folders, you have to scroll down past the "Select Directory" section end to reach it.
+   + If you've got a lot of folders, you have to scroll down past the **Select Directory** section end to reach it.
 6. Select the **Embedding**(s) you want to use (or click "All").
      + Suggest to only select negative embeddings, as they will be added to the negative prompt.
      + But ofc feel free to experiment :)
-8. Generate!
+8. **Generate!**

 ## Tips